Daily Comment (March 15, 2018)

 by Bill O’Grady and Thomas Wash

-Energy recap: U.S. crude oil inventories fell 1.6 mb compared to market expectations of a 3.0 mb build.
+Energy recap: U.S. crude oil inventories rose 2.4 mb compared to market expectations of a 2.5 mb build.

 This chart shows current crude oil inventories, both over the long term and the last decade.
 We have added the estimated level of lease stocks to maintain the consistency of the data.
 As the chart shows, inventories remain historically high but have declined significantly since last March.
 We would consider the overhang closed if stocks fall under 400 mb.

 As the seasonal chart below shows, inventories are usually rising this time of year.
-What we are seeing is very bullish as the usual seasonal build in stockpiles isn’t occurring this year.
-The longer this continues, the more fundamentally bullish this becomes.
+What we are seeing is very bullish—the usual seasonal build in stockpiles isn’t occurring this year.
+The longer this continues, the more fundamentally bullish it becomes; thus, even with the higher than expected build this week, it is important to realize that stockpiles are well below where they should be.

 (Source: DOE, CIM)

-Based on inventories alone, oil prices are undervalued with the fair value price of $67.34.
-Meanwhile, the EUR/WTI model generates a fair value of $75.69.
-Together (which is a more sound methodology), fair value is $73.14, meaning that current prices are below fair value.
+Based on inventories alone, oil prices are undervalued with the fair value price of $65.53.
+Meanwhile, the EUR/WTI model generates a fair value of $75.20.
+Together (which is a more sound methodology), fair value is $72.08, meaning that current prices are below fair value.
+Oil prices sold off yesterday despite the modest rise in stockpiles due to rising domestic production.
+The DOE’s weekly report indicated that production rose to 10.369 mbpd, a new record.
+Still, the strong level of output isn’t going to inventory and we have doubts that this production can be maintained without an increase in rigs in the near future.
+Thus, we look for tightening supplies and higher prices in the coming months.

 View the complete PDF